 Fiscal Intermediary Services

-The Arc of Western Wayne County has been acting as Fiscal Intermediary for people with disabilities receiving services through Detroit Wayne Integrated Health Network since 1992.
+The Arc Western Wayne County has been acting as Fiscal Intermediary for people with disabilities receiving services through Detroit Wayne Integrated Health Network since 1992.
 In this capacity, we help people pay bills such as rent, utilities and transportation based on their budget.
 We can also receive dollars from the mental health system to pay staffing expenses for people.

 The Take Charge Helpline

-This automated telephone information and referral system, provided by The Detroit Wayne County Community Mental Health System, includes hundreds of scripts.
+This automated telephone information and referral system, provided by Detroit Wayne Integrated Health Network, includes hundreds of scripts.
 It provides information on topics such as Advocacy and Service Provider Agencies in Wayne County that can assist people with disabilities, Benefits, Education, Recreation and Leisure, Recipient Rights and a host of other topics important to people with disabilities and their families.